Gus Frerotte

 Gustave Joseph Frerotte (/fəˈrɒt/; born July 31, 1971) is an American former professional football player who was a quarterback in the National Football League (NFL).
-He was drafted by the Washington Redskins in the seventh round of the 1994 NFL Draft.
+He was selected by the Washington Redskins in the seventh round of the 1994 NFL draft.
 He played college football at Tulsa.

-Frerotte, who was selected to the 1997 Pro Bowl while with the Redskins, also played for the Detroit Lions, Denver Broncos, Cincinnati Bengals, Miami Dolphins, Minnesota Vikings, and St. Louis Rams.
+Frerotte was selected to the 1997 Pro Bowl while with the Redskins.
+He also played for the Detroit Lions, Denver Broncos, Cincinnati Bengals, Miami Dolphins, Minnesota Vikings, and St. Louis Rams.

-Early years
+Early life

 Frerotte attended Ford City High School in Ford City, Pennsylvania, a suburb of Pittsburgh.
 In high school, he was a letterman in football, basketball, and baseball.
 Frerotte graduated in 1989.

 He played with Denny Harriger on the school's baseball team in 1987 and helped lead the team to a Pennsylvania Interscholastic Athletic Association state championship in 1987.
 He was later named to the Ford City Hall of Fame.

 Frerotte is the cousin of Mitch Frerotte, an offensive lineman who played for the Buffalo Bills during the 1990s.

 College career

-At the University of Tulsa, he started eight games as a redshirt freshman in 1990 after quarterback T.J.
-Rubley was injured, starting his first career game at Oklahoma.
-He finished his college career as the school's second-ranked all-time passer, behind Rubley.
+At the University of Tulsa, he started eight games as a redshirt freshman in 1990 after quarterback T. J. Rubley was injured, starting his first career game at Oklahoma.
+He finished his college career as the school's second-ranked all-time passer at the time, behind Rubley.
 During his collegiate career, he threw for 5,480 yards and 32 touchdowns on 432-of-860 passing.
 His 2,871 passing yards as a senior were the most by a Tulsa quarterback in 28 years.
 As a sophomore, Frerotte also handled punting duties for the team and averaged 35.5 yards per punt.

-As an undergraduate, he joined the Pi Kappa Alpha Fraternity.
+As an undergraduate, he joined the Pi Kappa Alpha fraternity.